St. Patrick’s Day Unit Study & Book ListMarch 13, 2023

-The spring season is here, which means it’s time for spring holidays!
-While most people don’t forget about fluffy bunnies bringing baskets of candy, St. Patrick’s Day sometimes gets lost in the mix.
+The spring season is here, which means it’s time for the spring holidays!
+While most people don’t forget about fluffy bunnies bringing candy baskets, St. Patrick’s Day sometimes gets lost in the mix.
 Be sure to take a few minutes to teach your children about St. Patrick’s Day and discover some great activities to go along with what you learn!

 Who Was St. Patrick, Anyway?

-Although the holiday is largely considered an Irish one (e.g. “luck ‘o the Irish!”), Patrick himself wasn’t even Irish.
+Although the holiday is primarily considered an Irish one (e.g. “luck ‘o the Irish!”), Patrick himself wasn’t even Irish.
 Born in AD 387 in Britain, he was later captured by Irish pagans while in his teens and was enslaved for several years.
-While he was enslaved, he actually grew to like Irish cultures and traditions.
+While enslaved, he grew to like Irish culture and traditions.
 Several years after he was released, he vowed to one day return to Ireland.

 Why Do We Celebrate St. Patrick’s Day?

 Not surprisingly, St. Patrick’s Day is celebrated on the anniversary of Patrick’s death.
 In Ireland, St. Patrick’s Day is considered a national holiday and is a time to convene with family and friends for worship and other meaningful activities.
 In the United States, however, it’s primarily a day to wear green to avoid being pinched and celebrate with all things green (e.g. green milk, green pancakes, green eggs…).
 The color green is said to symbolize spring and Irish culture.

 Interestingly, while St. Patrick’s Day is a day of worship in Ireland and has become a secular holiday in the United States, there is no mention of St. Patrick in the Bible.
 Still, it has a solid familial meaning to the Irish.
 This is primarily because St. Patrick was said to have led hundreds of thousands of people to the Christian faith.